lusikem/affordable-housing/README.md

 # Staying Housed in the City

 **Staying Housed in the City** is an interactive fiction game exploring the challenges of finding affordable housing in a modern city.
-You play as a recent college graduate navigating rent prices, job offers, financial limitations, and the emotional rollercoaster of adulthood.
+You play as a recent college graduate navigating rent prices, job offers, financial limitations, and the emotional rollercoaster of housing in the city.

 Built using Twine, this story-driven game invites players to make choices that shape their experience—balancing realism with empathy, humor, and social commentary.